 This is a group tour with must see attractions and stops.
 You will share the speedboat with the other people and guests.
 Our speedboats are comfortable and can take max 16-20 people depending on the type of the vessel.
 Duration of the trip: 10:20am – 6:15pm

-Other options available on this day:
+Additional option available on this day:

-Day 6: Hvar – Dubrovnik
+Day 6: Historical coastal town of Dubrovnik

 Catamaran/ ferry from Hvar to Dubrovnik.
 Check-in the hotel.

-This day is reserved for exploring and enjoying Pearl of Adriatic – the old town Dubrovnik.
+This day is reserved for exploring and enjoying Pearl of Adriatic with our guide – The old town Dubrovnik.
 Experience beauty and rich history of this old town under the UNESCO protection.
 Its glorious walls, with their fortresses and bastions, offer a unique walk with view of the magical Elafiti islands.
 From the Onofrio fountain to the City bell tower, along its main street, Stradun and in many other small and quiet cobblestone streets, every step in this town will be an experience par excellence.